-As soon as your little one begins to crawl you should be arming each flight of stairs with a stair gate, it is common sense!
+As soon as your little one begins to crawl, it would be best if you were arming each flight of stairs with a stair gate.
+It is common sense!

 When I was deciding how many stair gates I need, I considered all possibilities.
-What is my Son went sleepwalking in the night?
+What if my son went sleepwalking in the night?
 Would I be happy if he left his bedroom?
-If he did, is there a room that I prefer for him not to go?
-Are there any rooms in the house that I do not want him to go into even if he is awake?
+If he did, is there a room that I prefer for him not to go to?
+Are there any rooms in the house that I do not want him to go into, even if he is awake?

 When I enter the home of a friend, I stalk the living room to see what is easily breakable.
-The most common items are all made of glass, which is especially true if they do not have any Children.
+The most common items are made of glass, which is especially true if they do not have any children.

-Have a look throughout your home for any glass objects that your Toddler can reach up and grab.
-If there are any objects, then you can bet your bottom dollar they will be broken within weeks!
+Have a look throughout your home for any glass objects that your toddler can reach up and grab.
+If there are any objects, then you can bet your bottom dollar they will break them within weeks!

-Batteries can be extremely dangerous to Toddlers and Babies, especially the button battery types!
+Batteries can be hazardous to toddlers and babies, especially the button battery types!

-This is not simply cords which are attached to blinds, there are many household items that have a cord attached to them which could cause an accident where your Toddler is strangled.
-It doesn’t bear thinking about!
+This is not simply cords that are attached to blinds.
+Many household items have a cord attached to them, which could cause an accident where your toddler is strangled.
+It doesn’t bear thinking about it!

-Most blinds already have a safety item which needs to be installed with the cord to ensure that it will not strangle anybody.
+Most blinds already have a safety item that needs to be installed with the cord to ensure that it will not strangle anybody.
 Use it.
 Always install it.

-Take some time to check through your home to identify any loose cords which can be reached by your Toddler and secure them, or remove them completely.
+Take some time to check through your home to identify any loose cords that your toddler can reach, secure them, or remove them completely.

-For a start, your Toddler will be attracted to the pretty lights and may decide to wrap them around their neck.
-See above, I do not need to tell you how dangerous that can be.
+Your toddler will be attracted to the pretty lights for a start and may decide to wrap them around their neck.
+See above.
+I do not need to tell you how dangerous that can be.

 Not only are they a strangulation hazard, but some cheaply made fairy lights have been known to cause house fires.